Wake Forest Vision Care

 We are happy to provide you with some basic information on several common vision conditions.
-Select from the following list or scroll to learn more about the symptoms and treatments for:
+Scroll to learn more about the symptoms and treatments for:

 When rays are focused correctly on the retina of a relaxed eye, the eye is said to be emmetropic.
 Emmetropia is the medical term for 20/20 vision, vision that needs no corrective lenses, contact lenses, or reading glasses.
 It occurs because the optical power of the eye can perfectly focus an image to the retina, giving it “perfect” vision.